The Latest Sleep Apnea Devices and Treatment Options: A Complete List

 If this describes you, don’t give up – the health effects of untreated sleep apnea are serious.

-Yes, sleep apnea wrecks sleep and leaves you feeling miserable throughout the day.
 It can also increase your risk for other serious health challenges such as high blood pressure, heart disease, stroke, diabetes, and depression.

 Before you pull the plug on CPAP, a couple questions: